lanzrein/ada_project/README.md

 - See what food contains palm oil - is it on the rise ?
 - Is the carbon footprint only related to distance ?
 - Are the newly added product more eco-friendly ?
+- What countries produce more vegan-labelled products ?
+Is the frequence of those products increasing with time ?

 # Dataset
 We will use the Open Food Facts database.
 We will use mainly the tags such as ‘manufacturing\_places’ and ‘countries’.
 In addition, we will take help of ‘geopy’ to find the coordinate of those place and thus be able to compute the distances.
 Since our focus is more on the ecological aspect of food, we will not be using many of the nutritional facts.